endorlabs/github-action/README.md

 ### Artifact Verifying parameters

 The following input parameters are also supported for the Endor Labs GitHub action when used for build artifact verification.
-The new "verify" action should be used: endorlabs/github-action/verify@version
+The new `verify` action should be used: endorlabs/github-action/verify@version

 | Flags | Required | Description |
 | :-- | :-- | :-- |